Prez, PM pay tribute to tribal icon Birsa Munda on his birth anniversary | Politics

 - India

-Glowing tributes were paid to revered tribal icon Birsa Munda on his birth anniversary with President Droupadi Murmu visiting Ulihatu, the birthplace of the freedom fighter to pay homage, while Prime Minister Narendra Modi paid tributes to 'Dharti Aba' and recalled his struggle against foreign rule.
+President Droupadi Murmu and Prime Minister Narendra Modi led the country in paying homage to freedom fighter and tribal icon Birsa Munda on his birth anniversary on Tuesday.

+Murmu flew down to Ulihatu, the birthplace of the freedom fighter to pay homage, while Modi paid tributes to 'Dharti Aba' and recalled his struggle against foreign rule.

-Jharkhand Chief Minister Hemant Soren chose the occasion that also happens to be state's 22nd statehood day to pay tributes to Munda at a state function at state capital Ranchi, launching a plethora of schemes while Governor Ramesh Bais, who was supposed to be the chief guest, gave it a miss to accompany Murmu, on her maiden visit to the state after becoming President to Birsa's birthplace Ulihatu.
+Jharkhand Chief Minister Hemant Soren chose the occasion that also happens to be the state's 22nd statehood day to pay tributes to Munda at a state function at Ranchi, launching a plethora of schemes while Governor Ramesh Bais, who was supposed to be the chief guest, gave it a miss to accompany Murmu, on her maiden visit to the state after becoming President to Birsa's birth place Ulihatu.

 West Bengal Chief Minister Mamata Banerjee paid respects to the brave revolutionary at Jhargram while Uttar Pradesh Chief Minister Yogi Adityanath addressed a gathering at Sonbhadra on 'Tribal Pride Day' held to commemorate Birsa's birth anniversary.